|

 the Third Georgia Regiment, commanded by Colonel A. R. Wright, about three miles below the locks.
 The two sides engaged at

 the edge of the woods at the north end of Sawyers Lane.
-On April 19th for five hours the 750 defenders withstood

-all Union assaults until their artillery commander, C.S.
+until their artillery commander, C.S.
 Captain W. W. McComas, was killed.
-Running low on ammunition and
+Running

-to avoid being flanked, Wright withdrew his troops to a new position behind Joy's Creek, about a mile away.
-Unaccustomed to
+low on ammunition and to avoid being flanked, Wright withdrew his troops to a new position behind Joy's Creek, about a mile

-back to their transports near Elizabeth City,
+fact, rapidly withdrew back to their transports near Elizabeth

-leaving their dead and wounded behind and the Canal intact.
+City, leaving their dead and wounded behind and the Canal intact.

 Soon afterwards, however, Norfolk surrendered on May 10, 1862, and Union troops transported goods on the Canal.
 Leroy